nirtamir2/talks/2025-06-26/src/slides.md

 But tracking is just the beginning.

+[click]

 Once we know what can fail, we can start composing workflows in all sorts of ways: retrying operations, repeating effects, scheduling tasks, and more.

-Let’s take a look at that next.
+Let’s take a look at that next with few examples.
 -->

 ---